BDC Hamburger Icon

 • Real estate: Real estate companies use DSSs to manage data on comparable home prices and acreage.

-• Education: Universities and colleges use DSSs to know how many students they currently have enrolled.
-This helps them predict how many students will register for particular courses or whether the student population is sufficient to meet the university’s costs.
+• Education: Universities and colleges use DSSs to determine the number of students enrolled.
+This information helps them predict the number of students who will register for particular courses or whether the student population is sufficient to meet the university’s costs.

 Did you find this content helpful?